mlclifton/aipropos/backlog/refactorings_backlog.md

 **Benefit:** The `logging` module is a powerful and standard way to handle logging in Python applications.
 It provides features like different log levels (e.g., `INFO`, `DEBUG`, `ERROR`), the ability to configure different log handlers (e.g., writing to a file or the console), and customizable log formats.

 **Potential Problem:** The current implementation stores all log messages in memory.
 For a long-running application, this could lead to high memory consumption.
 It also lacks the flexibility to, for example, only show `ERROR` level messages in production while showing more verbose `DEBUG` messages during development.

----

-# REFACTOR_04: Break Down Large Methods in `main.py`

-**Recommendation:** The `on_input_submitted` method contains a significant amount of logic: it calls the LLM service, logs various messages, and then updates the UI based on whether the call was successful or not.
-This method could be broken down into smaller, more focused methods.

-**Benefit:** Smaller methods, each with a single responsibility, are easier to read, understand, and test.
-For example, you could have separate methods for handling a successful response and an error response.

-**Potential Problem:** As more features are added, this method is likely to grow, increasing its complexity and making it harder to maintain and debug.
-For instance, if you wanted to add a "loading" indicator, you would have to add more logic to this already large method.